jawj/mostly-ormless/README.md

   values: [ 123, 'One Hundred Years of Solitude' ] }
 ```

-The `cols` and `vals` functions produce identically-ordered sequences of the object's keys (quoted) and values (safely passed via pg's `values` array) respectively.
-(Footnote: if you read the code, you'll see that the two functions don't actually produce anything but a wrapper around the object passed to them, as a hint on how they should be compiled later on, but the principle stands).
+The `cols` and `vals` wrapper functions ultimately produce identically-ordered sequences of the object's keys (quoted) and values (safely passed via pg's `values` array) respectively..

-This is all being type-checked and auto-completed as I type it:
+And, of course, this is all being type-checked and auto-completed as I type it:

 ![Screenshot: column name auto-completion](column-title-auto-complete.png)